panzerdp/dmitripavlutin.com/content/posts/050-js-interview/index.md

 *Long time ago, when I was interviewing for my first job, I was asked this question.*

-*For the interview I was given 20 coding questions to answer within 1 hour limit.
+*During the interview I had 20 coding questions to answer within 1 hour limit.
 The null statement question was on the list.*

-*When solving the question, being in a rush, I didn't see the comma `;` right before the curly brace `{`.
+*While solving the question, being in a rush, I hadn't saw the comma `;` right before the curly brace `{`.
 So I answered incorrectly `[1, 2, 3, 4]`.*

 *I was slightly disappointed because of such unfair tricks.
 I asked the interviewer what is the reason behind tricks like that?
 The interviewer replied:*